 The Fund's liabilities are denominated in sterling and some currency hedging is employed to manage the impact of exchange rate fluctuations on the Fund's investments.
-48.2% (2021: 50.4%) of the overseas equity holdings as detailed in note 8.1 are hedged to sterling.
+49.2% (2022: 48.2%) of the overseas equity holdings as detailed in note 9.1 are hedged to sterling.

-In addition, the Fund is exposed to indirect currency risk as a result of the overseas investments held via the Diversified Growth Funds as detail in note 8.1 and the pooled investment funds' holdings in overseas assets may alter over time.
+In addition, the Scheme was exposed to indirect currency risk as a result of the overseas investments held via the Diversified Growth Funds as detail in note 9.1 and the pooled investments funds' holdings in overseas assets may alter over time